aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 While this play shows both the `eos_designs` and `eos_cli_config_gen` roles used together, it's entirely possible to make use of just `eos_cli_config_gen` by itself - this would allow (for example) generation of management configuration that could potentially be merged into an existing network as discussed earlier.

-## Source of Truth
+## System or Record

 In a legacy network where configuration isn't administered centrally, you have very little control of the relationship between the configuration you *intend* to be applied to the network and the configuration *running* on the network.
 You might have centralized low-level design documents describing how the network should function in great detail, but you don't have much but the best intentions to ensure that your **entire** network is working as you intended.
 As a result, it takes only a single configuration mistake on a single device to create havoc.

 Since operating many networking devices also typically results in having many networking engineers, there is even more room for error.
 Different people do things differently, and repetitive tasks aren't always executed in the same manner.

 With AVD, you define not only the topology of your network centrally but also which services are used where in a central repository of text files.
-Furthermore, because this data is stored in text files, it's possible to apply version control (for example, using tools like git, subversion, or mercurial) to this source of truth, giving you visibility of when the intended configuration was changed and by who.
+Furthermore, because this data is stored in text files, it's possible to apply version control (for example, using tools like git, subversion, or mercurial) to this system of record, giving you visibility of when the intended configuration was changed and by whom.

-This source of truth means you have a complete overview of your entire designed network configuration without having to look at individual network devices.
+This system of record means you have a complete overview of your entire designed network configuration without having to look at individual network devices.
 An additional benefit of AVD is that by design, you always have a backup of your network configuration.
 Including automated documentation in markdown format, you no longer have to remember to update documentation about which interface is connected to which device, etc., whenever you change something on a device.
 Instead, it's all done automatically based on the configuration built and applied to the network devices by Ansible every time you execute the playbooks.

 Below you will find two examples of documentation automatically created by Ansible AVD: